ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 * These chains are __transparent__ because everyone can see what is happening inside the chain.

 <blockquote class="clear"><p>
-“In some cases, public is clearly better; in others, some degree of private control is simply necessary.
+"In some cases, public is clearly better; in others, some degree of private control is simply necessary.
- As is often the case in the real world, it depends.”
+ As is often the case in the real world, it depends."
  - Vitalik Buterin of Ethereum
 </p></blockquote>